Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: User Study

-Andy Grove, long time CEO of Intel, once famously wrote: ``Delegation without oversight is abdication.''
-We observed that agents often used tools with which users were unfamiliar, inhibiting users' ability to.
-We observed this use of unfamiliar tools often in the context of the Slide Making task: agents unexpectedly use programming tools to create slides.
-P29, for example, was surprised by Manus' decision to use HTML to make slides: \textit{``I wasn't expecting it to make the slides all in HTML!''} When Operator did something similar, P25 felt left out of the process and, therefore, was pessimistic about success: \textit{``I see a lot of HTML coding and JavaScript.
-Yeah.
-So I'm not too confident it's going to come up with what I'm looking for.''}
+\paragraph{Agents use tools with which users are unfamiliar, precluding effective oversight.} We observed that agents sometimes used tools with which users were unfamiliar, inhibiting oversight and control.
+We often saw this in the Slide Making task: agents unexpectedly used programming tools to create slides.
+P29, for example, was surprised by Manus' decision to use HTML: \textit{``I wasn't expecting it to make the slides all in HTML!''} When Operator did something similar, P25 felt left out of the process and pessimistic about success.